2025 Practice Enhancement Through Clinically Correct Coding

 • Know the conditions linked to the hospital acquired infections measure

-• Define the Diagnosis Related Group (DRG) concept
+• Define the Diagnosis Related Group (DRG) concept and know how to document the most frequently seen

 • Understand what the “Inpatient Only List” is and a management option for correct use